-This simple, healthy Baked Salmon recipe is made with a whole salmon filet, fresh lemon, and lots of fresh herbs such as dill, parsley, chives.
+This easy whole Baked Salmon recipe features a whole salmon fillet, fresh lemon, and a generous blend of fresh herbs like dill, parsley, and chives.

 Baked Salmon with Fresh Herbs

 A classic baked salmon recipe is one everyone should have in their back pocket.
-This simple meal uses a whole side of salmon laid over lemon slices and a few sprigs of parsley.
-It’s easy enough for weeknight cooking if you want to meal prep but also great to serve guests if you need a whole fish.
-You can also try this Parmesan-Herb Baked Salmon and Cedar-Plank Spice-Rubbed Salmon for other variations.
-Leftover salmon is great in this Arugula Salmon Salad, Salmon Fried Rice, Salmon Patties or serve it with your favorite grain.
+This simple dinner uses a whole side of salmon laid over lemon slices and a few sprigs of parsley.
+One it comes out of the oven, top it with lots of fresh herbs and serve with lemon.
+It’s an easy dish for a crowd or weeknight dinner and leftovers can be used so many ways like this Arugula Salmon Salad, Salmon Fried Rice, or Salmon Patties.

-For this whole baked salmon recipe, I used fresh dill, chives, and parsley.
+- Fresh herbs: I used fresh dill, chives and parsley.
 But salmon is so versatile almost any combination of herbs would work.
 Rosemary, thyme, and oregano would also be good.

 - Lemons: Thinly slice one of the lemons and cut the other into wedges.
-Put the lemon slices in the center of a large sheet pan, top with parsley, and drizzle with a teaspoon of olive oil.
+Put the lemon slices in the center of a large sheet pan lined with parchment paper, top with parsley, and drizzle with a teaspoon of olive oil.

 How long do you bake salmon in the oven?